GT-Technology/vinotrust-brand-system/README.md

 VinoTrust is always one word with a capital V and a caplital T.

+## Basic design principles
+VinoTrust aims to design services on three basic principles:

+### Usability
+Wherever possible we strive to make our designs simple to use, easy to navigate and intuitive.

+### Accessibility
+At all times we aim for inclusive designs that all users, regardless of ability, can access and use.

+### Responsiveness
+Our website is fully-responsive and device-agnostic.
+This means that regardless of how you choose to access our service – be it on a desktop, tablet or mobile - in the office, a warehouse, or out in the vineyard – you’ll have access to a fully-functional experience.

 ## Logo

 Logo should be on nutural white or dark grey backgrounds only.
 The clearspace around the logo is equal to the height of the logo.